 The BAFF Ten Point Plan was first published in 2006 on the unofficial 'Army Rumour Service' website as a draft for consultation, mainly with serving personnel.
-June 2017: With BAFF currently in need of a refresh and reboot, this could be a good time to revisit the aspirations set out in the Ten Point Plan, to what limited extent they have already been achieved and how they can be more effectively achieved going forward.

 The approved version was later included in the BAFF Steering Group's written evidence to the House of Commons Select Committee on the Armed Forces Bill, and was printed in the Select Committee's Special Report of Session 2005-06.
 The Ten Point Plan was superseded in late 2006 by the adoption of the formal BAFF Constitution, but remains a guide to the founding principles of the Federation.
 The Ten Point Plan was quoted by the House of Commons Select Committee on Defence in their report on Recruitment and Retention in the Armed Forces, published 30 July 2008.